yunru111/comp90024_team10/fission/README.md

 #### ReSTful API test

-date +"%Y-%m-%d"

-These requests return thelp same results because there is only one station in the data:
+These requests return the same results because there is only one station in the data:
 ```shell
 curl "http://localhost:9090/temperature/days/$(date +"%Y-%m-%d")" | jq '.'
 curl "http://localhost:9090/temperature/days/$(date +"%Y-%m-%d")/stations/95936" | jq '.'